fraser-lab/fraser-lab.github.io/courses/computing_2023/index.md

     - dev node v. login node
     - file transfer
          - scp FASTA list up to wynton
-    - List files
     - Create another folder and a new file called myfavoritefile.txt
         - scp this file back down to your computer
-    - vi and how to do insert mode, write, quit - note that there are many other things, but that we aren't using them
+    - Review vi and how to do insert mode, write, quit - note that there are many other things, but that we aren't using them
     - how to make a bash script

-### Sept 19 - 9AM
+### Sept 19 - 9AM - SW
-- job submission 101 to run the translation script in parallel rather than in a for loop in a single script
+- job submission 101
+    - run the translation script in parallel rather than in a for loop in a single script
 - structure prediction and pipeline building (Wynton - SW)
     - run alphafold on the sequences in your folder

-### Sept 20 - 9AM
+### Sept 20 - 9AM - JF
-- plotting results (local - JF)
+- plotting results
     - install conda
     - plot the distribution of gene lengths in your folder
     - show an example from ITC